JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 Jekyll is a parsing engine bundled as a ruby gem, the first thing you would need to do is install ruby onto your machine.
 There are many resources online for installing ruby and it varies depending on your operating system.
-Once you have ruby installed, you are able to installs gems which is a shareable code.
+Once you have ruby installed, you are able to install gems which is a shareable code.
 Once you installed ruby, run the following commands inside your terminal.

 {% highlight shell %}